wieslawsoltes/wavtoac3encoder/README.md

 out more about how this files are created.
 Each configuration file is automaticaly loaded/saved by program every time the program is started/closed.

-* Program configuration is stored in EncWAVtoAC3.config file.
+* Program configuration is stored in `EncWAVtoAC3.config` file.
-* Presets for encoder are stored in EncWAVtoAC3.presets file.
+* Presets for encoder are stored in `EncWAVtoAC3.presets` file.
-* Paths to libaften.dll engines are stored in EncWAVtoAC3.engines file.
+* Paths to libaften.dll engines are stored in `EncWAVtoAC3.engines` file.
 * User interface trasnlation files are located in Lang sub-directory.
-* Translation files must be saved with Unicode charset and BOM header.
+* Translation files must be saved with `Unicode` charset and `BOM header`.

 ## AviSynth Support

-To run 64-bit version you need to install avisynth64:
+To run `64-bit` version you need to install `avisynth64`:
 * http://code.google.com/p/avisynth64/

 Additional help and informations is available here:
 * http://forum.doom9.org/showthread.php?t=152800

-Running avisynth requires properly setup  Input Options (e.g. override wave header settings).
+Running `avisynth` requires properly setup Input Options (e.g. override wave header settings).

 You can double-click in the file list on avisynth script to get e.g. number of audio channels.

 ## Troubleshooting

-Please first check the *.log file in program directory for more information.
+Please first check the `*.log` file in program directory for more information.

 To report issues please use:
 * https://github.com/wieslawsoltes/wavtoac3encoder/issues